Mento: Lyrics

+Mento musicians

+A local mento band from St Catherine performing at a cultural event.

 Major 1950s mento recording artists include Louise Bennett, Count Lasher, Count Owen, Harold Richardson, Lord Flea, Lord Fly, Alerth Bedasse with Chin's Calypso Sextet, Laurel Aitken, Denzil Laing, Lord Composer, Lord Lebby, Lord Power, Hubert Porter, and Harry Belafonte, a New Yorker of Jamaican origin.
 His wildly popular hit records in 1956–1958, including "Day-O (The Banana Boat Song)" and "Jamaica Farewell", were mento songs sold as calypso.
 Previously recorded Jamaican versions of many Belafonte's classic "calypso" hits can be heard on the Jamaica – Mento 1951–1958 CD released by Frémeaux & Associés in 2009.

 Due in part to Belafonte's popularity, mento became widely conflated with calypso in the 1950s.
 In a 1957 interview for Calypso Star magazine, Lord Flea said:

 In Jamaica, we call our music 'mento' until very recently.
 Today, 'calypso' is beginning to be used for all kinds of West Indian music.
 This is because it's become so commercialized there.
 Some people like to think of West Indians as carefree natives who work and sing and play and laugh their lives away.
 But this isn't so.
 Most of the people there are hard working folks, and many of them are smart business men.
 If the tourists want 'calypso', that's what we sell them.

 This was the golden age of mento, as records pressed by Stanley Motta, Ivan Chin, Ken Khouri and others brought the music to a new audience.
+It gained significant popularity in the 1940s and 1950s, with mento performances becoming a common aspect of dances, parties and other cultural events in Jamaica, before being overshadowed by the emergence of ska, rocksteady and reggae in the 1960s.

+As noted by Alerth Bedasse, leader of the renowned mento ensemble Chin's Calypso Sextet:

+We used to get many bookings to perform at parties and set-ups while I still lived in Pennants, Clarendon, before I came to Kingston.
+People would rock and dance all night to music coming from the most primitive of instruments, such as a bamboo sax, fife, banjo (an instrument resembling a guitar), a rumba box, the maraca (a shaker), and a fork drawn against a grater as a percussion instrument...

-In the 1960s it became overshadowed by ska and reggae.
-Mento is still played in Jamaica, especially in areas frequented by tourists.
+Mento is still played in Jamaica, especially at cultural events, during jonkunnu, and in areas frequented by tourists.
 Lloyd Bradley, reggae historian and author of the seminal reggae book, Bass Culture, said that Lee "Scratch" Perry's seminal 1976 dub album, Super Ape, contained some of the purest mento influences he knew.
-This style of music was revived in popularity by the Jolly Boys in the late 1980s and early 1990s with the release of four recordings on First Warning Records/Rykodisc and a tour that included the United States.
+This style of music was revived in popularity by the Jolly Boys in the late 1980s and early 1990s, with the release of four recordings on First Warning Records/Rykodisc and a tour that included the United States.
 Stanley Beckford and Gilzene and the Blue Light Mento Band also revived rural mento in the 2000s.
-The mento dance is a Jamaican folk-form dance with acoustic guitar, banjo, hand drums and rhumba box.